Buena Park City Council voted at the April 9, 2019 Special Town Hall Meeting to:

 1. What is the proposed Buena Park Navigation Center?

-The proposed Buena Park Navigation Center ("Center") will be a transitional, temporary homeless shelter facility at 7101 Lincoln Avenue.
-Formerly a furniture store, the blighted vacant 22,500 square-foot commercial building could serve as a transitional shelter, initially offering 100 beds in addition to some office and meeting spaces.
+The proposed Buena Park Navigation Center ("Center") will be a transitional, temporary homeless shelter facility at 6490 Caballero Boulevard.
+The City has owned the site for over 40 years.
+Currently, the 2.14-acre site has a municipal water well towards the back and storage and a fire training tower towards the front.
+An approximate 25,500 square-foot portion towards the front of the site will serve as a transitional shelter, initially offering 150 beds in addition to some office, class, medical, outdoor and meeting spaces.

-The proposed facility could offer what is known as transitional housing for those living on the streets in Buena Park and providing a stable setting with healthcare and other services.
-The long-term goal is to provide clients with the resources they need to permenantly transition off the streets.
+The facility will serve as transitional housing for those living on the streets in Buena Park and provide a stable setting with healthcare and other services.
+The long-term goal is to provide clients with the resources they need to permanently transition off the streets.

 2. Why do we need a Navigation Center?